potassco/coom-suite/docs/examples/city-bike.md

 The City Bike is a product configuration problem written in the [COOM\[P\]][poom] language fragment.

+It contains a simple partonomy with cardinalities different than 1, including optional parts.

 !!! info "Acknowledgements"
     The City Bike example has been provided by [denkbares].